zazgh/Portfolio-Zazil/README.md

 ## Description

-This project is about creatin my Porfolio using my new skills: React.
+This project is about creating my Porfolio using my new skills: React.

 ---